neoking89/owlsight/README.md

   - model settings:
     - back: Return to previous menu
     - model_id: Model identifier or path.
 The most important parameter in the configuration, as this decides the model being used., , Type: OptionType.EDITABLE
-    - apply_chat_history: Whether to save conversation history, Options: False, True, Type: OptionType.TOGGLE
+    - apply_chat_history: Whether to apply chathistory to the model prompt.
+As default all chathistory is saved, but when this is True, This history is added to the model prompt.
+Useful for chat-style models., Options: False, True, Type: OptionType.TOGGLE
     - system_prompt: System prompt defining model behavior, , Type: OptionType.EDITABLE
     - transformers__device: Device for transformers model, Options: None, cpu, cuda, mps, Type: OptionType.TOGGLE
     - transformers__quantization_bits: Quantization bits for transformers model, Options: None, 4, 8, 16, Type: OptionType.TOGGLE